New Year Traditions from around the world

 Brazil: Offering Gifts to the Sea Goddess

-People think that when the sea takes the items to the sea, Yemanjá will accept them and bless the giver with prosperity in the new year.
-This is a live tradition, especially in Rio de Janeiro, where people flock to watch fireworks and be part of the ceremony.
+If the waves carry your offerings away, Yemanjá will accept them and bless you with good fortune in the coming year.
+This vibrant tradition is especially popular in Rio de Janeiro, where thousands gather to witness fireworks and partake in the ceremony.

 Greece: Hanging Onions and Vasilopita Cake